Data Layout Formats

 (..., B, M, K)->pad->(..., B, M1 * M0, K1 * K0)->reshape->(..., B, M1, M0, K1, K0)->transpose->(..., B, M1, K1, M0, K0)

-The values of M0 and K0 vary with the data type:
+The values of M0 and K0 vary depending on the data type.

 • FRACTAL_ZN/ZN

-FRACTAL_ZN is a format obtained by performing padding, reshaping, and transposing operations on the two lowest dimensions of a tensor.
-(All dimensions of a tensor are considered, with the rightmost being the lowest dimension and the leftmost being the highest dimension.)
-The conversion process is as follows:
+The FRACTAL_ZN (ZN for short) format is obtained by performing padding, reshaping, and transposing operations on the two lowest dimensions of a tensor (where higher-order dimensions are on the left and lower-order dimensions on the right).
+The following shows the conversion process:

-A matrix of size (K, N) is divided into K1 x N1 fractals, which are arranged in row-major order, and the shape is like a Z. Each fractal contains K0 x N0 elements, which are arranged in column-major order, and the shape is like an N. Therefore, this data format is called ZN format.
+A matrix of size (K, N) is divided into K1 x N1 fractals, which are arranged in row-major order, forming a Z-shaped pattern.
+Each fractal contains K0 x N0 elements, which are arranged in column-major order, forming an N-shaped pattern.
+That is why this data format is called the ZN format.
 (K0, N0) indicates the size of a fractal.
-The fractal shape is (32B/sizeof(Datatype)) x 16, and the size is 512 bytes.
+The fractal shape is (32B/sizeof(Datatype)) x 16, with a size of 512 bytes.

 The conversion process is expressed by the following formula: